dmrauch/mlops-prefect/README.md

       - [ ] mean Shapley values
     - [ ] local feature importance
       - [ ] Shapley values
   - advanced features
-  - machine learning
     - [ ] hyperparameter optimisation by means of cross validation
     - [ ] add derived features and run automatic feature selection
       - [ ] *scikit-learn*
       - [ ] *tsfresh*
-  - *Prefect*
-    - [ ] caching of intermediate pipeline results
 - [ ] the pipeline will be implemented with [*Prefect*](https://www.prefect.io/)
+  - [ ] use caching of intermediate pipeline results
   - [ ] add Prefect/Juypter integration
   - [ ] try out [parallel subflows](https://docs.prefect.io/latest/concepts/flows/#composing-flows)
+    - need to use `.submit` as per [doc](https://docs.prefect.io/latest/guides/dask-ray-task-runners/)
 - [ ] experiments will be tracked with *MLflow*
   - [ ] using not the *local filesystem*, but rather the *SQLite* backend store option, in order to support model serving
 - best practices